 - You have objected to our use of your data but we need to verify whether we have overriding legitimate grounds to use it.

-- to request the transfer of your personal data from SANOFI to you or a third-party, where technically feasible, in which case we will provide you, or a third-party of your choice, with your personal data in a structured, commonly used and machine-readable format.
+- to request the transfer of your personal data from SANOFI to you or a third-party, where technically feasible, in which case we will provide to you, or a third-party of your choice, with your personal data in a structured, commonly used and machine-readable format.
 Please note however that this right only applies to automated information where the processing is based on your consent or in order to perform a contract with you.

 If you would like to exercise any of these rights, please contact us as described in the “How to Contact Us” section below and we will take necessary steps to respond as soon as possible.